 It can safely be said that nobody will blurt out the oh-so typical "get a real guitar" nonsense when you play a semi-hollow.
 In addition, you won't be labeled as an idiot for owning one either, so you're in safe territory.

-There are a few immediate benefits to owning a semi-hollow that shut the bitchy players up:
+There are a few immediate benefits to owning a semi-hollow that shut the whiny players up:

 - It's not a Stratocaster.

 - Nobody cares what you paid for it.

 There are more reasons, but you get the basic idea here.
 The semi-hollow is the type of electric that escapes all the typical crap that guitar players blab about.

 Another big benefit of the semi-hollow is that it's "ageless."
 What that means is that any player regardless of age can play one and not be considered a dork.

 For younger players, riffing on a semi-hollow is just fine and you're not seen as a poser.
 For older players, riffing on a semi-hollow doesn't make it look like you're chasing after your youth, but rather playing just for the enjoyment of it.